bluecaret/family-cookbook/docs/recipe/mixed-rice-takikomi-gohan.md

   - side
   - rice
 excerpt: 'Rice cooked with vegetables (corn, carrots, burdock), tofu, mushrooms, seafood, or meat and seasoned with dashi and soy sauce, cooked together in the same pot.'
+noRecipe: 'Rice cooked with vegetables (corn, carrots, burdock), tofu, mushrooms, seafood, or meat and seasoned with dashi and soy sauce, cooked together in the same pot.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Rice cooked with vegetables (corn, carrots, burdock), tofu, mushrooms, seafood, or meat and seasoned with dashi and soy sauce, cooked together in the same pot.